10Drenth/monogame-aseprite/docs/getting-started/animated-sprite-class.md

 };
 ```

 The `OnAnimationLoop` action is interesting because you can use it to switch to a different animation when the current one finishes playing.
-For exmaple, lets say you have an attack animation, and you want to switch to an idle animation after the attack.
+For example, lets say you have an attack animation, and you want to switch to an idle animation after the attack.
 You can do so like this

 ```csharp
 sprite.Play("attack");